M7MDSSJ/fullstack-azure-deployment/docs/High-Level Architecture Overview.md

 A user sends an **HTTPS** request to one of the custom domains configured for the platform (e.g., booking site or AI chatbot).

 2️⃣ **SSL Termination & Routing**
-The **Azure Application Gateway** terminates the SSL connection, inspects the incoming request, and routes it based on the **multi-site configuration** (multi-domain support).
+The **Azure Application Gateway** terminates the SSL connection, inspects the incoming request, and routes it to the correct backend based on the **multi-site configuration**.

 3️⃣ **Health Probe**
 Before forwarding requests, the gateway performs real-time **health checks** on backend applications via dedicated `/health` endpoints to ensure they’re running properly.